atifattah/Number-Guessing-Game/README.md

-# Number-Guessing-Game
-A Python terminal game where players guess a randomly generated number across three difficulty levels, featuring colorful UI, hint system, and persistent high scores to track the best performances.

-A dynamic Python game where players guess a randomly generated number within a specified range.

-The game features:
-Three difficulty levels (Easy, Medium, Hard) with different number ranges Hints system with limited hints based on difficulty Score calculation based on attempts and time taken Persistent high score tracking using JSON
-Colorful console interface using Colorama
-Player statistics including attempts and completion time The game provides a simple yet engaging experience where players can compete to achieve the highest scores across different difficulty levels.
-High scores are stored locally, allowing multiple players to challenge each other on the same machine.

-This project demonstrates fundamentals of Python programming including random number generation, file I/O with JSON, exception handling, conditional logic, and creating an interactive command-line interface.

-**Summary:**
+🎯 Number Guessing Game

-A fun and interactive Python console game where players attempt to guess a randomly generated number within a custom range.
-The game features multiple difficulty levels, a hint system, and persistent high score tracking to challenge yourself and compete with friends.
+A fun and interactive Python terminal game where players try to guess a randomly generated number across three difficulty levels.
+With colorful visuals, smart hints, and high score tracking, it's a great way to test your luck and logic!

+🕹️ Game Overview
+Guess the secret number within a custom range based on your chosen difficulty.
+Use hints wisely, race against the clock, and compete for the highest score!

-Features
+✨ Features
-Multiple Difficulty Levels:
+🔢 Difficulty Levels

-Easy (1-50)
-Medium (1-100)
-Hard (1-200)
-Smart Hint System: Players receive a limited number of hints based on difficulty level:
+Easy: 1 to 50

+Medium: 1 to 100

+Hard: 1 to 200

+💡 Hint System
+Use hints to reveal if the number is odd or even:

 Easy: 3 hints

 Medium: 2 hints

-Medium: 1 hint
+Hard: 1 hint

-Hints reveal whether the number is odd or even
+🧠 Scoring System
-Score System: Scores are calculated based on:
+Scores are based on:

-Number of attempts taken
+Number of attempts

-Time elapsed to complete the game
+Time taken

-Difficulty level (higher difficulties award more points) High Score Tracking:
+Difficulty level (higher difficulty = more points)

-Persistent storage using JSON
+🏆 High Score Tracking
-View top 5 scores for each difficulty level
+Top 5 scores for each difficulty

+Persistent storage with JSON

-Track multiple players on the same machine User-Friendly Interface:
+Supports multiple players on the same machine

-Colorful text output using Colorama
-Clear instructions and feedback
-Intuitive gameplay flow
+🎨 Colorful Console Interface
+Powered by Colorama

+Clean, user-friendly experience

-How to Play
+🧑‍💻 How to Play
 Enter your player name

-Select a difficulty level
+Choose a difficulty level

-Guess the secret number
+Start guessing the number

-Use hints strategically when stuck
+Use hints if needed

-Try to achieve the highest possible score!
+Try to beat the high scores!
-Technical Details
-Built entirely in Python, the game demonstrates:

-Random number generation
+⚙️ Tech Highlights
+🔁 Random Number Generation

-File I/O operations with JSON
+📂 File I/O with JSON for high score saving

-Time tracking functionality
-Text-based UI design with Colorama
-Exception handling
-Game state management
-This project showcases fundamental programming concepts while providing an enjoyable gaming experience suitable for players of all ages.
+⏱️ Time Tracking to influence score

+🎨 Colorama for terminal colors

+❗ Exception Handling for smooth gameplay

+📜 Game State Management for multiple players

+📚 What You’ll Learn
+This project is great for learning:

+Basic Python syntax & logic

+Using libraries like random, json, and colorama

+Handling user input and validating it

+Structuring a terminal-based application

+Saving and loading data persistently

+🚀 Ready to Play?
+Clone the repo, run the game, and start guessing!